6 Ways to Feel Grounded this Halloween

-It reminds us that very often things we fear are not as bad as we think they are.
+It reminds us that things we fear are often not as bad as we think.
 The darkness makes us scared because we don’t know what is out there.
-Very often, however, once we understand what has happened and see clearly, it’s not all that bad.
+Once we understand what has happened and see clearly, it’s generally not all that bad.

 It also makes your heart beat faster, and takes you away from the worries and stresses of everyday life.
-Studies have shown it can help combat depression!
+Studies have shown this can help combat depression!